TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

 Here are some tips to help you get started coding in a virtual environment:

 * All installations are done in the VM.
-You will install everything you need for coding, including Ruby, Rails, and JavaScript, inside the Guest OS.
+You will install everything you need for coding, inside the Guest OS.

 * To install software on your VM, you will follow the Linux installation instructions from inside the Xubuntu VM.